timmo001/system-bridge-website/src/pages/faq.md

 ## How do I find my API key

+You can copy your API key from the tray menu.

-You can get your API key using the [CLI](/docs/cli) to output your API key.
+If you run headless (aka with `--no-gui`), you can get your API key using the [CLI](/docs/cli) to output your API key or by reading the application startup logs.

 ## Accessing logs